 The Harry Potter Studio Tour is getting a magical makeover, inspired by the fourth film ‘Harry Potter and the Goblet of Fire’.
 From Easter 2018 visitors will get to see the Goblet itself, which is returning to the Great Hall for the first time since filming wrapped eight years ago.
 There will be special effects demonstations, showing how parchments were expelled from the Goblet, as if by magic.
 Many new props and costumes from the Triward Tournament and beyond will also be on display, including the boot Porkey, the Prefects’ Bathroom and Tom Riddle’s grave.
 Entry is included in ticket price.

-When the British Museum was opened in 1759 it was the first national museum to be open to the public anywhere in the world.
-It was free to visit (and still is) so that any ‘studious and curious persons’ could pass through its doors and look upon the strange objects collected from all over the globe.
+When the BM first opened its doors in 1759, it layed claim to being the first national museum open to the public anywhere in the world.
+It was free then, and remains free to any ‘studious and curious person’ could marvel at the tens of thousands of artefacts inside, from all four corners of the globe.

-The Royal Botanic Gardens at Kew are 250 years old, but look as good as the day they were developed by Lord Capel John of Tewkesbury.
-There’s more to do here than look at glorious greenery, there’s also a treetop walk, sculptures by Henry Moore and Eduardo Paolozzi (to name a couple) and a cafe.
+The Royal Botanic Gardens at Kew are two and a half centuries years old, but look as good as the day they were developed by Lord Capel John of Tewkesbury.
+There’s more to do here than look at glorious greenery: check out the treetop walk, sculptures by Henry Moore and Eduardo Paolozzi (to name a couple) and a lovely café too.

 Brace yourself for a shock: ‘South Park’ creators Trey Parker and Matt Stone’s Broadway-munching musical is not particularly shocking.
-Sure, there are ‘fucks’ and ‘cunts’ and gags about baby rape – but beneath it all, this is a big-hearted affair that pays note-perfect homage to the spirit of Broadway’s golden age as much as the sounds.
+Sure, there are ‘fucks’ and ‘cunts’ and gags about baby rape – but most of it is deployed ironically; beneath it all, this is a big-hearted affair that pays note-perfect homage to the sounds and spirit of Broadway’s golden age.
 The strapping young Latter Day Saints missionaries in ‘The Book of Mormon’ are as cartoonish as any ‘South Park’ character, with the endearing alpha-male woodenness of the ‘Team America’ puppets.
 In other words, they are loveable, well-intentioned idiots, traversing the globe like groups of pious meerkats, convinced they can convert the heathen through sheer politeness.
 And if they have doubts, then as Stephen Ashfield’s scene-stealingly repressed Elder McKinley declares in glorious faux-Gershwin number ‘Turn it Off’, ‘Don’t feel those feelings – hold them in instead!’
 His advice is ignored by the show’s heroes, narcissistic, highly strung Elder Price (Gavin Creel) and dumpy, lying Elder Cunningham (Jared Gertner).
 The pair are sent to Uganda in an effort to convert a village to Mormonism, a religion that essentially tells the penniless villagers how great distant America is.
 The locals are not keen: Price cracks and unwisely clashes with a crazed local warlord; Cunningham makes up his own version of Mormonism which involves fucking frogs to cure oneself of Aids.
-‘The Book of Mormon’ is, above all, very funny, breathing three-dimensional, a
+‘The Book of Mormon’ is, above all, very funny, breath

 To start with, the red curtain rises just a foot off the stage.
 And it artfully reveals the star attraction of this mind-blowingly lavish revival of a classic Broadway musical: 40-odd pairs of tap-dancing feet, hammering the boards in perfect unison.
 Helmed by Broadway director Mark Bramble, ‘42nd Street’ is as American as a McDonald’s apple pie, a steaming, golden spectacle of showbiz glamour.
 Fittingly, the plot’s strictly vanilla.
 The guys are putting on a show.
 But its temperamental star Dorothy Brock (a wondrously voiced Sheena Easton) is a nightmare to work with, and director Julian Marsh (a rather out of his depth Tom Lister) is going spare.
 Peggy Sawyer (Clare Halse), a wet-behind-the-ears young hoofer (that’s Broadway slang for tap dancer, obviously), turns up, gets in the way, then gets to be a star.
 But, like Peggy, this show has a few talents that help it rise above the mundane.
 Firstly, the wise-cracking book, which is full of bitter, sharp-eyed one liners.
 Like the bit where a crowd of broke chorus girls turn up at a diner and order ‘Five cups of boiling water, one teabag’.
 Or still more brutal, the director’s bitter announcement, as he rehearses the living daylights out of Peggy, that ‘I’ll either have a live leading lady or a dead chorus girl’.
 And then, between the jokes, there are songs, songs, songs.
 Harry Warren and Al Dubin might not be the best-known musical theatre team on the block, but they light up ‘42nd Street’ with an electrifying hoard of hits.